 One thing that all of the fit cities have in common is a great way to burn calories to and from work– they have well-maintained sidewalks, bike paths, crosswalks, traffic signals and walking paths as well as bike-share services and an abundance of bike racks.
 They also all have amazing farmer’s markets offering fresh and local produce to their residents and plenty of green space for outdoor activities (or white space for winter activities in Denver’s case).

-So before you consider a relocation, make sure to do your research and ask yourself these 3 questions.
+So before you consider which moving companies to choose for your relocation, make sure to do your research and ask yourself these 3 questions.
 If you’re planning on settling down for a while, they just might save your life.
+Truly if these things are priorities then I’m sure you’ll be like us and use a self service moving option, get active and save the planet.

 1. Does the city support walkers and bikers?